-Related Literature
+1.1 Related Literature

 The empirical literature on cross-border spillovers of monetary policy shocks is voluminous.
 Most of this research, including early papers on the Global Financial Cycle, relied on aggregate data.
 Pioneering research on the GFC includes Rey (2013), Rey (2016), Kalemli-Özcan (2019), Han and Wei (2018), and Miranda-Agrippino and Rey (2020).
-Early work on spillovers from U.S. monetary policy shocks includes Eichenbaum and Evans (1995), Rogers (1999), Kim and Roubini (2000), Faust and Rogers (2003), and Faust, Rogers, Swanson and Wright (2003), who focused on foreign interest rates and exchange rates in VARs.
-Rogers, Scotti and Wright (2014) examine the effects of unconventional monetary policy by the Fed, BOE, ECB, and BOJ on cross-border bond yields and stock prices, as well as exchange rates.2 Bräuning and Sheremirov (2021) document that trade plays a key role in explaining cross-country heterogeneity in the effects of U.S. monetary shocks on aggregate output, interest rates, and trade flows in a large panel of countries.
-Degasperi, Hong and Ricco (2021) find that a U.S. monetary policy tightening has large contractionary effects on both advanced and emerging economies, with financial channels dominating over demand and exchange rate channels in the transmission to real variables.
+Early work on spillovers from U.S. monetary policy shocks includes Eichenbaum and Evans (1995), Rogers (1999), Kim and Roubini (2000), Faust and Rogers (2003), and Faust et al. (2003), who focused on foreign interest rates and exchange rates in VARs.
+Rogers et al. (2014) examine the effects of unconventional monetary policy by the Fed, BOE, ECB, and BOJ on cross-border bond yields and stock prices, as well as exchange rates.2Bräuning and Sheremirov